Stratification theorems for exponential sums in families: Introduction

 We thank L. Pierce further for encouragement and discussions concerning the current text, in particular related to the work~\cite{bpw}.
 We also thank W. Sawin for suggesting the iterative strategy used in the proof of Theorems~\ref{th-quantitative-bounds} and~\ref{th-quantitative-bpw}.

+We thank the referees for useful remarks, and we especially thank F. Gundlach for pointing out a number of mistakes in the original versions.
+We thank J. Fresán for help with some technical points of algebraic geometry.

 K.W. is partially supported by NSF GRFP under Grant No. DGE-2039656.
-E.K. is partically supported by the joint ANR-SNF project ``Equidistribution in Number Theory'' (FNS grant number 10.003.145 and ANR-24-CE93-0016).
+E.K. is partically supported by the SNF project ``Trace functions and arithmetic Fourier transforms'' (SNF grant number SNF\_219220) and the joint ANR-SNF project ``Equidistribution in Number Theory'' (SNF grant number 10.003.145 and ANR-24-CE93-0016).